matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

     1. Event callbacks that are never cleaned up
     1. Storing state in the module scope
     1. Putting non-primitives on object prototypes
-    1. Async functions never returning
+    1. Asynchronous functions never returning
     1. Unintended closures
     1. Babel transpilation of let/const (no, I haven't been able to find details about what this means)
 1. Someone's made a tool called [Septum](https://github.com/pyjarrett/septum) to do context-based search.
 It's not meant to replace Grep and co, but it's a neat alternative alongside it.